flauwekeul/honeycomb/README.md

 Another hex grid library made in JavaScript, heavily inspired by [Red Blob Games'](http://www.redblobgames.com/grids/hexagons/) blog posts and code samples.

 All existing JS hex grid libraries I could find are coupled with some form of view.
 Most often a `<canvas>` element or the browser DOM.
-I want more separation of concerns...and a new hobby project to spend countless hours on.
+I want more separation of concerns…and a new hobby project to spend countless hours on.

 ### Features

 -   🙌 Works in (modern) browsers and in Node.js.
 -   📐 Create hex grids in different shapes: ▭ rectangles, △ triangles, ⬡ hexagons and ▱ parallelograms.
 -   🌐 2 coordinate systems: cartesian (`x` and `y`) and cube (`q`, `r` and `s`).
--   ✨ Create your own hexes by extending the built-in Hex.
+-   ✨ Create your own hexes by extending the built-in hex factory.
 -   🗺 Convert points to hexes and vice versa.
 -   ⬢ Pointy and ⬣ flat hexes.
--   🖥 Lets you decide how hexes are rendered.
+-   🖥 Lets you decide if and how hexes are rendered.

 ## Installation